rdfostrich/article-jws2018-ostrich/content/querying.md

 In this section, we prove that [](#algorithm-querying-vm) results in the correct stream offset for any given version and triple pattern.

-##### _Algorithm description_
-The algorithm is initialized as follows:

-* `snapshot`: stream of triples from the snapshot with largest version ID less than or equal to the given version,
-* `deletions`: stream of triples that are deleted from `snapshot` for the given version,
-* `additions`: stream of triples that are added to `snapshot` for the given version.
-* `offset`: The extra snapshot offset to take into account the `deletions` that need to be removed from `snapshot`, initialized as `0`.

-During every iteration of the do/while loop, we determine the triple in the snapshot at the index (`originalOffset + offset`), and count how many deletions are preceding that triple for the given triple pattern (i.e., the relative position).
-`offset` is then set to that number of deletions.

-When the do/while loop terminates, `PatchedSnapshotIterator` returns all elements from the given snapshot stream, minus the deletions, followed by the additions.

-##### _Proof_
-Two cases can occur with regards to the version:
+Two cases can occur regarding the queried version.

-1. the version is equal to the snapshot version,
-2. the version is strictly larger than the snapshot version.
+Either the version is equal to the snapshot version, or the version is strictly larger than the snapshot version.

-In the first case (line 3), the output stream is the `snapshot` stream.
+In the first case (line 3), the output stream is the `snapshot` stream, which we assume correctly applies offsets.
 For the remainder of this proof, we will elaborate on the second case.

 The first triple in the output stream can originate from either the snapshot stream or the additions stream.